 5. Notebook

-Notebook by Zoho Corporation is a beautiful note-taking app which you can definitely like if you look through the notebook covers.
-You can make a checklist in notes, to-do lists, notebooks, attach multimedia contents, use handwriting tool and a lot more.
+Notebook by Zoho Corporation is a beautiful note-taking app that you can like if you look through the notebook covers.
+You can make a checklist in notes, to-do lists, notebooks, attach multimedia contents, use handwriting tools and a lot more.

-Zoho Corporation distributes this app for free without any ad.
+Zoho Corporation distributes this app for free without any ads.

 Get the Notebook app from Google Play or the iTunes App Store.